AtmegaBuzz/stellar-vault/README.md

-# Interstellar Wallet
+# Stellar Vault

-**Interstellar Wallet** is a cross-border payment app designed for merchants, offering a fast, low-cost, and user-friendly solution powered by the Stellar blockchain.
+**Stellar Vault** is a cross-border payment app designed for merchants, offering a fast, low-cost, and user-friendly solution powered by the Stellar blockchain.
 It simplifies payments and customer retention by leveraging Stellar’s decentralized network, low transaction fees, and smart contract functionality.
 The wallet integrates peer-to-peer payment capabilities and QR code scanning for fast and easy transactions, making it ideal for small and medium-sized businesses, as well as non-crypto-savvy users.

 ## Features